-When the UK was a member of the European Union, you were able to take your dog from the UK to the EU and back again without them having to quarantine, provided that certain conditions were met such as getting them microchipped and having a pet passport but since the 1st January 2021 these will no longer be valid and you will have to follow a different procedure in order to whizz off abroad with your tail-wagging best pal.
-The type of rules you have to abide with also depend on where you choose to go.
+When the UK was a member of the European Union, you were able to take your dog from the UK to the EU and back again without them having to quarantine, provided that certain conditions were met such as getting them microchipped and having a pet passport.
+Since the 1st January 2021 these are no longer valid and you have to follow a different procedure in order to whizz off abroad with your tail-wagging best pals.
+The type of rules you have to abide by, also depends on where you choose to go.

 Travelling to a non-EU country

-When travelling to a non- EU country, you will need to get an export health certificate (EHC) as well as complete an export application form (EXA) if you’re in England, Scotland or Wales.
-An EHC check that your pet meets the health requirements of the country you’re travelling to and you must choose an official vet who will be sent the EHC for them to check your pet meets the requirements.
-Be careful to check the rules of the country which you’re travelling to before you leave for any additional or extra requirements.
+When travelling to a non-EU country, you will need to get an export health certificate (EHC) as well as complete an export application form (EXA) if you’re in England, Scotland or Wales.
+An EHC checks that your pet meets the health requirements of the country you’re travelling to, and you must choose an official vet who will be sent the EHC for them to check your pet meets the requirements.
+Be careful to check the rules of the country which you’re travelling to before you leave for any additional requirements.

 Travelling to an EU country or Northern Ireland